tubearchivist/tubearchivist/README.md

 Once your Youtube video collection grows, it becomes hard to search and find a specific video.
 That's where Tube Archivist comes in: By indexing your video collection with metadata from Youtube, you can organize, search and enjoy your archived Youtube videos without hassle offline through a convenient web interface.

 ## Installation
 Take a look at the example `docker-compose.yml` file provided.
-Tube Archivist depends on three main components split up into seperate docker containers:
+Tube Archivist depends on three main components split up into separate docker containers:

 ### Tube Archivist
 The main Python application that displays and serves your video collection, built with Django.